An ADMM Based Framework for AutoML Pipeline Configuration: Abstract

 \section{Abstract}

-We study the AutoML problem of automatically configuring machine learning pipelines by jointly selecting algorithms and their appropriate hyper-parameters for all steps in the pipeline for certain learning tasks.
-This black-box (gradient-free) optimization with mixed integer \& continuous variables is an extremely challenging problem.
-We propose a novel and rigorous AutoML scheme by leveraging the alternating direction method of multipliers (ADMM).
-The proposed framework is able to (i) decompose the optimization problem into easier sub-problems that can be effectively solved with existing AutoML techniques, and (ii) incorporate black-box constraints alongside the black-box optimization objective.
-We empirically evaluate the flexibility (in utilizing existing AutoML techniques), effectiveness (against open source AutoML toolkits), and unique capability (of executing AutoML with practically motivated black-box constraints) of our proposed scheme, highlighting the practical advantages of this formal framework.
+We study the AutoML problem of automatically configuring machine learning pipelines by jointly selecting algorithms and their appropriate hyper-parameters for all steps in supervised learning pipelines.
+This \textit{black-box} (gradient-free) optimization with \textit{mixed} integer \& continuous variables is a challenging problem.
+We propose a novel AutoML scheme by leveraging the alternating direction method of multipliers (ADMM).
+The proposed framework is able to (i) {decompose the optimization problem into easier sub-problems that have a reduced number of variables and circumvent the challenge of mixed variable categories,} and (ii) incorporate black-box constraints alongside the black-box optimization objective.
+We empirically evaluate the flexibility (in utilizing existing AutoML techniques), effectiveness (against open source AutoML toolkits), and unique capability (of executing AutoML with practically motivated black-box constraints) of our proposed scheme \dvnote{on a collection of binary classification data sets from UCI ML \& OpenML repositories.
+We observe that on an average our framework provides significant gains in comparison to other AutoML frameworks (Auto-sklearn \& TPOT)}, highlighting the practical advantages of this framework.